 Banish the last of the winter blues with this month’s host of hot and happening things to do!

-The end of winter is within plain sight: its four more wet and windy weeks until the sun comes out to play.
-That being said, there is no reason to let August’s few remaining cold fronts put a damper on your social calendar because there are plenty of reasons to throw off those blankets, hop off the couch and get moving this month in the Western Cape.
+The end of winter is within plain sight: it’s four more wet and windy weeks until the sun comes out to play.
+That being said, there is no reason to let August’s remaining cold fronts put a damper on your social calendar because there are plenty of reasons to throw off those blankets, hop off the couch and get moving this month.

-For example, you could shift into a lower gear and make your way along the famous Route 62 to Robertson for a languid food and wine festival, up the ante at an adrenaline-inducing mountain bike race or get inspired by one of the city’s biggest design fests.
+You could, for example, shift into a lower gear and make your way along the famous Route 62 to Robertson for a languid food and wine festival, up the ante at an adrenaline-inducing mountain bike race, or get inspired by one of the city’s biggest design fests.

-Finally, don’t forget to celebrate the ladies in your life this month and commemorate the bold actions of the fearless females who marched together in protest of the pass laws that inspired the public holiday Women’s Day (9 August).
+Don’t forget to celebrate the ladies in your life this month, and commemorate the bold actions of the fearless females who marched together in protest of the pass laws that inspired the public holiday Women’s Day (9 August).

 WHALE WATCHING (JUN – NOV)